Globe VoLTE Technology in NCR

 To turn VoLTE off in your phone settings, follow these steps:

-To turn off Wi-Fi Calling for Samsung devices, you may simply turn off Wi-Fi Calling in your quick settings panel or go to Settings > Connections > Wi-Fi Calling.
+To turn off Wi-Fi Calling in Samsung devices, swipe down from the top of the mobile phone and touch the Wi-Fi Calling icon.
+Or go to Settings > Connections > Wi-Fi Calling.

 2. Turn it off through your phone settings